SummittDweller/my-eleventy-blog/posts/Moving-to-Azure-DevOps.md

 tags: post
 date: "Created"
 layout: layouts/post.njk
-last_modified_at: 2023-02-01T21:04:57
+last_modified_at: 2023-02-03T11:12:31
 ---

-Not much to tell you here except that the blog was moved from a GitHub workflow and repository, to Azure DevOps so any/all mentions of https://github.com/SummittDweller/eleventy-blog in past posts are ~now equivalent to https://summittdweller@dev.azure.com/summittdweller/My-Eleventy-Blog/_git/My-Eleventy-Blog~ still valid.
+Not much to tell you here except that the blog was moved from a GitHub workflow and repository, to Azure DevOps, then back to GitHub, so any/all mentions of https://github.com/SummittDweller/eleventy-blog in past posts are ~now equivalent to https://summittdweller@dev.azure.com/summittdweller/My-Eleventy-Blog/_git/My-Eleventy-Blog~ still valid.

+# Azure Pipelines

+Azure DevOps replaces GitHub Actions in Azure with "Azure Pipelines".
+I'm not a fan.
+Microsoft had such a good thing going in GitHub Actions that I just assumed Pipelines would leverage that.
+Nope, and that's largely why I moved back to GitHub with this.

 # Pipeline Errors